-We apply this procedure to our problem.
-Namely, we use the vector field generated by the $H=\U(1)$-action on $X=S^4$ to trivialize the symbol $\sigma(D_{10}^{vect})$ everywhere on $T^*_H X$ except at the North and the South pole.
-Then the index is equal to the sum of contributions from the fixed points, where each contribution is expanded in positive or negative powers of $q$ according to the~(\ref{eq:atiyha-trans-elliptic}).
-More concretely, we trivialize the transversally elliptic symbol $\sigma = \sigma(D_{10}^{vect})$ everywhere outside the North and the South poles on $T^*_H X$ by replacing $\ct p_1$ by $\ct p_1 + v$ on the diagonal in~(\ref{eq:symbol-simplified}), where $v = \sin \theta$.
+We apply this construction to our problem.
+Namely, we use the vector field generated by the $H \equiv \U(1)$-action on $X=S^4$ to trivialize the symbol $\sigma(D_{10}^{vect})$ everywhere on $T^*_H X$ except the North and the South pole.
+The index is the sum of contributions from the fixed points, where each contribution is expanded in either positive or negative powers of $t$ according to the~(\ref{eq:atiyha-trans-elliptic}).
+More concretely, we trivialize the transversally elliptic symbol $\sigma = \sigma(D_{10}^{vect})$ everywhere outside the North and the South poles on $T^*_H X$ by replacing $\ct p_1$ by $\ct p_1 + v$ on the diagonal in~(\ref{eq:symbol-simplified}) with $v = \sin \theta$.
 In other words, we deform the operator by adding the Lie derivative in the direction of the vector field $v$.
 The resulting symbol